se2p/pynguin/docs/user/quickstart.rst

 The output on the command line might be something like the following:

 .. literalinclude:: ../source/_static/example-stdout.txt
-    :emphasize-lines: 1-3,104-108
+    :emphasize-lines: 1-3,24-28

-The first three line show that Pynguin starts, that it has not gotten any seed—that is a fixed start number of its (pseudo) random-number generator, and that it starts sequence generation using the *WSPY* algorithm.
+The first three line show that Pynguin starts, that it has not gotten any seed—that is a fixed start number of its (pseudo) random-number generator, and that it starts sequence generation using the *RANDOOPY* algorithm.
-It then yields that it generated 100 generations, and concludes with its results: one test case was written to ``/tmp/pynguin/results/test_example.py``, which looks like the following (the result can differ on your machine):
+It then yields that it took 10 algorithm iterations, and concludes with its results: ten test cases were written to ``/tmp/pynguin/results/test_example.py``, which look like the following (the result can differ on your machine):

 .. literalinclude:: ../source/_static/test_example.py
+    :linenos:
+    :language: python
+    :lines: 8-

+Note that Pynguin currently is not able to generate assertions!